 Marriage may be most important when there is that stress in life and when things are going wrong…marriage and friendship may be the answer.
+The positive impact of marriage is most evident when partners are best friends and close confidants.

 Twenty-five percent of modern young adults will have never married by 2030, the highest share in modern history, according to the Pew Research Center.
 The behaviors of remaining unmarried, or divorcing are more prevalent among the less-educated and lower socioeconomic classes.

 People with life difficulties probably would benefit the most from matrimony, according to the economists who crafted the research, John Helliwell of the Vancouver School of Economics and Shawn Grover of the Canadian Department of Finance.
+Marriage and friendship reduce stress and combat loneliness.

 “Marriage may be most important when there is that stress in life and when things are going wrong,” Mr. Grover said.

 Grover analyzed two national surveys on well-being; in the United Kingdom and the Gallup World Poll.
 In most countries, even when controlling for life satisfaction before matrimony, being married is a source of more happiness.
-It is important to note however, that this did not hold true in Latin America, South Asia and Southern Africa.
+It is important to note, however, that this did not hold true in Latin America, South Asia, and Southern Africa.
 Is this social advantage a form of white privilege?

 Intriguingly, marital happiness long outlasted the honeymoon period.
 Though some social scientists have argued that happiness levels are somewhat predetermined.
 People tend to return to their natural level of well-being after happy or distressing events, but the researchers found that the benefits of marriage persist.
+Emotional intimacy can strengthen your marriage, and spending time with a spouse who is also your best friend builds your emotional connection, and is one of the hallmarks of a healthy marriage.

-The effect of friendship seems to be the result of living with a romantic partner, rather than the legal status of being married, because it was as strong for people who lived together but weren’t married.
+The effect of friendship seems to be the result of living with a romantic partner, rather than the legal status of being married because it was as strong for people who lived together but weren’t married.
 Women benefit more from being married to their best friend than men do, though women are less likely to regard their spouse as their best friend.

-Marriage has undergone a drastic shift in the last half century.
+Marriage has undergone a drastic shift in the last half-century.
 In the past, as the Nobel-winning economist Gary Becker described, marriage was utilitarian: Women looked for a husband to make money and men looked for a woman to manage the household.

 But in recent decades, the roles of men and women have become more similar.
 As a result, spouses have taken on roles as companions and confidants, particularly those who are financially stable, as the economists Betsey Stevenson and Justin Wolfers have discussed.